-Learn about the value of ML-based lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance
+Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 Cultivating a prospect from lead generation to the actual sale is a complicated and usually time-consuming process.
-How often does it happen to an insurance agency when a lead shows a momentary interest in the services only to evaporate when the insurance agent calls them with a specific offer?
+How often does it happen to an insurance agency when the leads show a momentary interest in the services only to evaporate when the insurance agents call them with a specific offer?

 By allowing you to prioritize leads, predictive lead scoring automates your insurance sales process and increases the accuracy of results.
 Below we describe the benefits of machine learning-based lead scoring and how we’ve built a predictive solution for our insurance partner.

 It may be easy to understand the concept of lead scoring in insurance, but a bit tricky to put it into practice.
 Simply put,

 Lead scoring means ranking insurance leads based on their likelihood of buying an insurance policy.